vishvAsa/kalpAntaram/kANe/v5p2/06_tAntrik_Doctrines_and_dharmashAstra/27_nyAsas_mudrAs_etc.md

 Verses.
 It is a famous work profusely quoted (published in Tantrik Texts, vol. V, London, 1917).
 It is an early tantra, probably composed before 1000 A. D. In the colophons it is said to be a tantra of the Urdhyāmnāya (the fifth of the five amnāyas) and as part of the work of one lakh and & quarter verses.
 Vide A. B. O. R. I. vol. XIII. pp. 206-211 for a paper on 'Kulārṇava-tantra, its extent and contents' by Prof. Chintaharan Chakravarti.

-Raulāvalinirnaya of Jöānānandagiri in twenty-one ullāsas, ed.
+Raulāvalinirṇaya of Jöānānandagiri in twenty-one ullāsas, ed.

 by A. Avalon in Tantrik Texts, vol. XIV; in I. 2-14 names numerous Tantras including yāmalas and in I. 92–93 eight